telicent-oss/telicent-lib/docs/deployment.md

 This guide is intended to provide information about deploying telicent-lib actions.

-Run-time configuration of telicent-lib is provided by a configurator, which in most cases will expect run-time options to be set via ENV variables.

 ## Configuring Kafka in a live environment

 telicent-lib has a dependency on [confluent-kafka](https://github.com/confluentinc/confluent-kafka-python/), which is a wrapper around [librdkafka](https://github.com/confluentinc/librdkafka/).